Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/technical-notes.md

 # Formal SignWriting Technical Notes

 **Formal SignWriting**
-The two-part word, spatial text, and the core model
+The two-part word, sign text, and the core model

 These technical notes collect a few compact details behind the core model.